erlwes/WinRM-Cloak/README.md

 **Client**
 1. Create a client function that both de-cloaks AND connect using Enter-PSSession in one.
 Ideally loading the secret string from password manager.
 Hmmm still visible in transcripts?
 Dual edged blade.
 Test this.
+2. Check if workgroup and domain, and give tip about trustedhosts if WORKGROUP.

 ## Dependencies: